citp/privacy-policy-historical/b/be/bea/beautynama.com.md

-> *The following text is extracted and transformed from the beautynama.com privacy policy that was archived on 2016-12-24.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20161224193408id_/http%3A//beautynama.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the beautynama.com privacy policy that was archived on 2017-06-16.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170616164941id_/http%3A//beautynama.com/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy – Beautynama
+# Privacy Policy

 **Visitor Notice**
 Beautynama is a Blog and You can Visit it by no Logins or Giving out Your Email Address anywhere except while in Comments